Red Rock Resorts (RRR)

 Red Rock Resorts Net Debt Position

-11. Key Takeaways from Red Rock Resorts’s Q3 Results
+11. Key Takeaways from Red Rock Resorts’s Q4 Results

 It was good to see Red Rock Resorts beat analysts’ EPS expectations this quarter.
-On the other hand, its revenue fell slightly short of Wall Street’s estimates.
-Overall, this print was mixed.
-The market seemed to be hoping for more, and the stock traded down 2.1% to $58 immediately after reporting.
+We were also happy its revenue outperformed Wall Street’s estimates.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock remained flat at $66.98 immediately after reporting.

 12. Is Now The Time To Buy Red Rock Resorts?

-We see the value of companies helping consumers, but in the case of Red Rock Resorts, we’re out.
+We cheer for all companies serving everyday consumers, but in the case of Red Rock Resorts, we’ll be cheering from the sidelines.
 First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its low free cash flow margins give it little breathing room.
+On top of that, Red Rock Resorts’s projected EPS for the next year is lacking, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.